Monday 22 April 2024

 These following recipes use the same idea as above.

-Make two concentrates (buffer & hardness) in 1L bottles.
+Make two concentrates (a Baking Soda buffer & a Epsom Salt hardener) in 1L bottles.

 Weigh each concentrate according to the recipe & add them to the 3rd bottle that has DI water